 Aside from the White Silk Floss Tree, I've been planting some seeds lately, all winter growing plants.
 I had seeds arrive of Albuca unifoliata, Tylecodon singularis, and Pleiospilos compactus.
 I also received tubers of Caladium Strawberry Star I'd ordered online, and I planted some seeds of Cyphostemma juttae that I'd had for a while.

-Here's Albuca unifoliata in picture from the internet.
+Here's Albuca unifoliata in a picture from the internet.
 This plant is from the Northern Cape province region of South Africa.
 It's a member of the lily family and has an underground bulb, but it produces only one single small succulent leaf, making it something of an oddity.

 Albuca unifoliata, these are the seeds I received, and they match the description of the seeds of this plant, so I think they're authentic.